kurealnum/Mini-Workflows/README.md

 - Go into documentation if the function is built in

-- Figure out what it should be returning, and why
+- Figure out what it should be returning, and why it should be returning that value

 ### 3. Minimize
 - Take away as many functions as possible, and try and isolate the problem function